daohoangson/aws-knowledge-base-mcp-server/README.md

 </td></tr></table>

 A Model Context Protocol (MCP) server implementation that enables AI assistants to search through Knowledge Base using AWS Bedrock and Cloudflare Workers.
-This project consists of two main components:
+This project consists of three main components:

 ## Architecture